-- - Currently in force

-- Written by a company with at least an A- rating in the latest printing of A.M.
-Best's Key Rating Guide

-- Of a commercial nature

-- Not associated with a primary residence

-- At least \$300,000 in coverage per occurrence.
+- In their name (charter boat fishing guides only) - Currently in force - Written by a company with at least an A- rating in the latest printing of A.M.
+Best's Key Rating Guide - Of a commercial nature - Not associated with a primary residence - At least \$300,000 in coverage per occurrence.